WakiMak/trentent.github.io-forked/_posts/2013-07-10-troubleshooting-audio-issues-in-citrix-xenapp.md

   - Group Policy

 ---
-We recently ran across an issue with & 6.5 where we were publishing an application that required the "Beep" but it wasn't working.
+We recently ran across an issue with XenApp 6.5 where we were publishing an application that required the "Beep" but it wasn't working.
 The following is the troubleshooting steps I did to enable audio to work on that application.

 First we created a Citrix policy to enable audio.
 This policy looked like so: